MicrosoftDocs/windows-itpro-docs/windows/manage/uev-application-template-schema-reference.md

 -   Program&lt;1&gt;.exe

 **Note**
-The UE-V Generator encodes the greater than and less than characters as &gt; and &lt; respectively.
+The UE-V template generator encodes the greater than and less than characters as &gt; and &lt; respectively.